kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/109-container-security/index.md

 Implementing best practices and specific security patterns during the development, deployment, and operation of containers is essential to maintaining a secure environment.

 - **Least Privilege**: Containers should be run with the least possible privilege, granting only the minimal permissions required for the application.
-- **Immutable Infrastructure**: Containers should be treated as immutable units - once built, they should not be altered.
+- **Immutable Infrastructure**: Containers should be treated as immutable units - once created, they should not be altered.
 Any change should come by deploying a new container from an updated image.
 - **Version Control**: Images should be version-controlled and stored in a secure container registry.

 ## Secure Access Controls